THE HISTORY SURROUNDING COOBER PEDY

 Aboriginal History For thousands of years, Aboriginal people walked across this area.
 Living in a desert environment, the people were nomadic hunters and gatherers who travelled constantly in search of food and water supplies, as well as to attend traditional ceremonies.
 In June 1975, the Coober Pedy Aboriginal Community adopted the name “Umoona”, meaning “long life” – the name also used for the “Umoona” or mulga tree; a common tree in this area.

 Recent History Coober Pedy was originally known as the Stuart Range Opal Field, named after John McDouall Stuart who, in 1858, was the first European explorer to visit the area.
-In 1920 a new name was needed so a post office could be established, Stuart Range being unsuitable owing to the similarity to Stewart Range in Western Australia.
+In 1920 a new name was needed so a post office could be established, Stuart Range being unsuitable owing to the similarity to Stewart Range in the south east of SA.

 At a Progress Committee meeting the opal miners chose Coober Pedy, an Aboriginal term meaning white man in a hole.